Security and confidentiality

 Approval-gated writes

-External mutations are AI SDK approval tools.
-The call pauses in chat and executes only after the founder approves the exact action.
+Every external mutation pauses in chat as an approval card and executes only after the founder approves the exact action.

 Append-only audit trail

-Reads, approval requests, grants, denials, connector calls, and outcomes land in the Operating Ledger.
-SQLite triggers prevent mutation of ledger rows.
+Reads, approval requests, grants, denials, connector calls, and outcomes land in the Operating Ledger — append-only, so entries can be added but never edited or deleted.

 Encrypted connector credentials

-Tenant connector secrets are encrypted at rest with WebCrypto AES-GCM and random IVs.
-A separate credential broker is planned but not yet the production boundary.
+Tenant connector secrets are encrypted at rest with AES-256-GCM and decrypted only to make the calls you approve.
+A dedicated credential broker is the next hardening step on the roadmap.

 Agent authority